mitcho/turktools/README.md

 * `binary-image.skeleton.html`: Truth value judgment paradigm with a sentence and an image presented.
 Forced choice true or false.
 * `sentence-choice.skeleton.html`: Forced choice between two variable options, given a context.

-## References

-TODO

 ## Testing

 [![Test Status](https://travis-ci.org/mitcho/turktools.png?branch=master)](https://travis-ci.org/mitcho/turktools)

 Turk Tools includes unit tests using the Python-standard `unittest` library.
 Tests can be run by running `python tests.py`.
+With the [`coverage`](http://nedbatchelder.com/code/coverage/) module installed, run `coverage run tests.py` and then use `coverage report -m` to see a code coverage report.

 ## The MIT License (MIT)

-Copyright (c) 2013 Michael Yoshitaka Erlewine and contributors
+Copyright (c) 2013 Michael Yoshitaka Erlewine <mitcho@mitcho.com> and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal